-Another of my chores, during the summer, was to help mow the grass.
+One of my chores, during the summer, was to help mow the grass.
 This was in the days before powered mowers.
 We had a push type reel mower.
 The handle of the mower came up to about my chin, which made it hard for me to push.
-But, dad took great care in keeping the blades sharp, and well oiled, so the mower worked as easily as could be expected.
-Of course, when dad mowed with it, he went as fast as he could walk, and you could see the grass clippings just fly into the air!
+But, Dad took great care in keeping the blades sharp, and well oiled, so the mower worked as easily as could be expected.
+Of course, when Dad mowed with it, he went as fast as he could walk, and you could see the grass clippings just fly into the air!

-I don’t think I was really much help in mowing that big yard, but it was important to dad that I learned to work and take care of my responsibilities.
-So, I usually mowed the front yard, which would take me all evening one night after school, and he mowed the rest of the yard.
-Eventually, I had only to mow the front yard, in front of the house, and dad did the rest on the weekend with a gasoline powered mower.
+I don’t think I was really much help in mowing that big yard, but it was important to Dad that I learned to work and take care of my responsibilities.
+So, I usually mowed the front yard and around the whitewashed trees along the street, which would take me all evening one night after school, and he mowed the rest of the yard.
+Eventually, I had only to mow the part in front of the house, and Dad did the rest on the weekend with a gasoline powered mower.
 It wasn’t as much about helping him as it was learning to take responsibility and following through.
-A quick look on Google Earth indicates that there is now a residence on that empty side yard.
+A quick look on Google Earth indicates that there is now a residence on that side yard.

 After I had been in Cub Scouts for a couple of years, my sisters joined a Brownie Scout circle.
 We tended to do a lot of crafty projects as we worked toward the next merit badge we wanted to achieve.
 At one point I remember crafting a primitive axe out of a stick I split at the end, and tied a rock in place in the fork.
 It was part of a Native American Indian merit badge project that also involved a homemade teepee.

-In the photo above, is the primitive battle ax I made for a Cub Scout merit badge, being yielded by my youngest sister to pretend to attack my little brother, while the older sister threatens with my homemade bow and arrow.
-The photo was taken in the knotty pine addition to the house, built by my father, with assistance of other family members, including uncles, grandfather, and my great- grandfather.
-No one was injured in the staged action at the left, except that my brother may have suffered lifelong emotional trauma, as he often did. :-).
+In the photo above, is the primitive battle ax I made, being yielded by my youngest sister pretending to attack my little brother, while the older sister threatens with my homemade bow and arrow.
+The photo was taken in the knotty pine addition to the house, built by my father.
+No one was injured in the staged action, except that my brother may have suffered lifelong emotional trauma, as he often did. :-).

-My Uncle, Bill Vaughn, was a producer for WGEM-TV in Quincy, Illinois in the days before local television stations had recording equipment and TV commercials were live.
-He played the piano for background music as announcers read commercials, while the studio cameras showed the product or service.
+My uncle, Bill Vaughn, was a producer for WGEM-TV in Quincy, Illinois in the days before local television stations had recording equipment.
+Local TV commercials were usually live, with an announcer reading the content while various snapshots were shown on air.
+Uncle Bill played the piano for background music as announcers read commercials, while the studio cameras showed the product or service.

 We did several commercials where we drank or poured Prairie Farms milk.
-We also pretended to be the audience for locally produced shows, such as promos for Cactus Jim, who did a children’s show called the Cactus Club.
-Many times we actually were in the audience for his show, which was sponsored by Prairie Farms milk.
+We also pretended to be the audience for locally produced shows, such as live promos for Cactus Jim, who did a children’s show called the Cactus Club.
+Sometimes we actually were in the audience for his show, which was sponsored by Prairie Farms milk.

 On one occasion, Dad drove us over to Quincy to perform in a commercial acting as Native American Indians.
-He set up our homemade tee pee in the studio, while stagehands worked on lighting and background props.
+He set up our homemade tee pee in the studio, while stagehands worked on lighting and background props, including Cactus Jim’s wood rail fence.
 Meanwhile, we stood around in costume, waiting, until it was time to perform.

 Jean and I were in buckskin style outfits with lots of fringe, while Pam was in her Brownie skirt with a plain blouse.
-I had just finished work on my Cub Scout American Indian Folklore merit badge, and as part of that, had fashioned a costume, an axe, with a rock strapped with rawhide into the split end of a tree branch, and something that looked somewhat like a teepee made from Willow tree branches and a surplus army wool blanket or two.
+I had just finished work on my Cub Scout American Indian Folklore merit badge, and as part of that, had fashioned a costume, the axe seen earlier, and something that looked somewhat like a teepee made from Willow tree branches and a surplus army wool blanket or two.